Versatile + Timeless Neutral Living Room Ideas

 Accessories

 - The simplest way to embrace natural elements is with your decor accessories.
 Neutrals and natural elements are the perfect pair.
-Consider incorporating elements like raw wood, stone, jute, or plants to bring a sense of nature and warmth to the space.
+Consider incorporating elements like different tones of wood, stone, jute, or fresh seasonal flowers to bring a sense of nature and warmth to the space.
 This will add a touch of organic beauty to your neutral color scheme.

-- Accessories are also where you can add pops of color, and bring in seasonal style.
-Neutral colors can be enhanced with the addition of contrasting accent colors.
+- Accessories are also where you can add pops of your favorite colors, and bring in seasonal style.
+Neutral colors are enhanced with the addition of contrasting accent colors.
 Consider incorporating bold colors, such as vibrant throw pillows or artwork.
 A focal point can be created by simply adding color.
+This is also the perfect opportunity to bring in you own personal style.

 How Neutral Home Decor Can Save You Money